Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (10) Gravel shoulder using a crush surface base course material with fines that allows for compaction.

-(c) Requests for an approval for the placement of an enhancement within the public right-of-way not included in subsection (b) of this section shall be submitted in writing to the Public Works Director.
+(c) Requests for an approval for the placement of a vegetative landscape enhancement within the public right-of-way not included in subsection (b) of this section shall be submitted in writing to the Public Works Director or designee.
 The request must include a detailed description of the proposed enhancement and a sketch showing the location of the proposed enhancement.
-The Public Works Director shall provide a written response to all requests either approving or denying approval.
+The Public Works Director or designee shall provide a written response to all requests either approving or denying approval.
 If a request is denied, an explanation will be provided.
-The decision of the Public Works Director shall be final and conclusive and there shall be no right of appeal.
+The decision of the Public Works Director or designee shall be final and conclusive and there shall be no right of appeal.

 (d) A right-of-way permit per Section 14.56.250 will be required prior to private enhancement being placed in the public right-of-way with the following private enhancements being exceptions: